lindseygreenhill/Gov1347/polls.md

 > - The model also predicts some very tight races in [key swing states](https://www.nytimes.com/interactive/2020/us/elections/election-states-biden-trump.html)
 > - For example, the model has Biden winning Florida with a .25% win margin, Georgia with a 1.73% win margin, and North Carolina by a 2.08% win margin
+> - If any of these states go republican, the results of the election could be a lot closer than this model predicts

+### Conclusion

+Both models predict that Biden will win the election, with the state model predicting a land slide win for the democrats and the national model predicting a tighter race.
+There are pros and cons of both the state and the national model.
+On major con of the state model is that there is less data to build models from.
+However, I believe it is more telling to predict the election on a state-by-state basis due to the electoral college system.

+In normal (non-pandemic) times, it would be interesting to build a model based off of both economic and polling data.
+However, because of the extremity of today's economic data (see last weeks's [blog post](Gov1347-master/Econ.md)), that would difficult.

+In the coming weeks, I will work to build a model based off of other predictive variables in addition to polling data.